Advice for Analytics tasks

 - The text is not analyzed in Analytics.

-- The interaction is still available on the Recordings page.
+- The contact is still available on the Recordings page.

 - Sentiment is not analyzed on the Recordings page.